Qalculate/libqalculate/README.md

 Qalculate! is a multi-purpose cross-platform desktop calculator.
 It is simple to use but provides power and versatility normally reserved for complicated math packages, as well as useful tools for everyday needs (such as currency conversion and percent calculation).
 Features include a large library of customizable functions, unit calculations and conversion, symbolic calculations (including integrals and equations), arbitrary precision, uncertainty propagation, interval arithmetic, plotting, and a user-friendly interface (GTK+ and CLI).

+## Requirements
+* GMP and MPFR
+* libxml2
+* libcurl, icu, gettext (recommended)
+* iconv, readline (recommended for CLI)
+* Gnuplot (optional)
+* doxygen (for compilation of git version)

+For Linux distributions which provide separate development packages, these must installed for all the required libraries (e.g. libmpfr-dev) before compilation.

 ## Installation
 Instructions and download links for installers, binaries packages, and the source code of released versions of Qalculate! are available at https://qalculate.github.io/downloads.html.